Our son and his wife won’t let my husband and I be alone with our granddaughters.

 Control and fear are two reasons some parents distance from their children’s grandparents.

 Keep visiting the children and phone them.
-Even when their parents are around, read them stories, ask about their friends.
+Even when their parent’s around, read them stories, ask about their friends.

 Pick up on these topics when you see them again, and build your connection.